Everything You Need to Know About the Kindle for Kids

 The Kindle for Kids ALSO comes with a year of Amazon FreeTime Unlimited, which includes thousands of books your child can read or listen to on their Kindle.
 You can also use Amazon FreeTime Unlimited to watch videos or use apps on a Fire Tablet or listen to audiobooks through an Echo or Echo dot.

-And the Kindle for Kids comes with a 2 year warranty – if anything happens to your Kindle during the first two years, Amazon will replace it for you, no questions asked.
+And the Kindle for Kids comes with a 2 year warranty – if anything happens to your Kindle during the first two years, Amazon will send you a replacement, no questions asked.

 So unless you’re willing to get a Kindle WITH ads for your child, I think the Kindle for Kids is a better option because for the price you get a cover, the warranty, and a year of Amazon FreeTime Unlimited.